kiminh/kNNBandit/README.md

 - **Matrix factorization:** Implicit matrix factorization (iMF) [2], fast iMF [3], pLSA.
 - **User-based kNN:** Not normalized versions of classic user-based kNN and probablistic user-based kNN.
 We include two different myopic similarities: cosine similarity and the probabilistic similarity described in [1].

+### Metrics
+In order to evaluate the different proposals, we include two different metrics:
+- **Incremental Recall:** Measures the proportion of the dataset which has been discovered at a certain point of time.
+- **Incremental Gini:** Measures how imbalanced is the distribution of the number of times each item has been recommended over time.

 #### Reinforcement learning approaches:
 These approaches introduce the exploration-exploitation concept from Reinforcement learning: